Can I get travel insurance for unaccompanied minors?

 Medical expenses and emergencies

-Travel insurance for unaccompanied minors typically includes coverage for medical costs if the child falls ill or has an accident while travelling.
+Travel insurance for unaccompanied minors typically includes cover for medical costs if your child falls ill or has an accident while travelling.

 Loss of baggage and personal belongings

-Should the child misplace their luggage or find their possessions damaged or stolen, travel insurance can provide compensation.
+Should your child misplace their luggage or find their possessions damaged or stolen, travel insurance can provide compensation.

 Trip cancellations and interruptions